bonn0062/GSoD/absolute_beginners.rst

 `Read more about Random Generator here <https://docs.scipy.org/doc/numpy/reference/random/generator.html>`_.

-How to get the unique items and the counts
+How to get unique items and counts
 ------------------------------------------

 ::